SahilSikandar/Learn-to-Code/Dart/README.md

 # DART
-Dart is used in flutter language.
+Dart is used in flutter.